 Two versions of Toshinden were released; for the Sony PlayStation and later a lesser known version for DOS PC's.
 However the PC version is not a straight port of the PlayStation version and plays and looks notably different despite sharing the same characters, attacks and controls.

 The U.S and E.U PlayStation versions of Toshinden feature redone voices in English and redone music using different instruments.

 The lyrics on Sofia's stage music in the Japanese version, which were actually in English, were removed in the process, likely due to their suggestive nature.

 Sofia's and Ellis' voices in the English translation are also notably adjusted, for presumably the same reason; while the other characters English voices generally match the tones of the original Japanese voice actors, Sofia is far less suggestive sounding, while Ellis sounds notably older.

-The later Dos version of Toshinden however, uses the same audio as the Japanese Playstation version in all regions, albeit recorded at a considerably lower quality than they were on Playstation.
+The later DOS version of Toshinden however, uses the same audio as the Japanese PlayStation version in all regions, albeit recorded at a considerably lower quality than they were on PlayStation.

 - "闘神伝" -- Japanese spelling

-- "Toh Shin Den" -- Common title
+- "Toh Shin Den" -- Japanese title

 Part of the Following Groups

 - Games made into movies